olestole/IT2810-project3/README.md

 ### End-2-End Testing
 For end to end testing we are using cypress.
 Cypress is a front end testing tool built for the modern web.
-The test can be found under /frontend/cypress/integration/e2e.ts.
+The test can be found under `/frontend/cypress/integration/e2e.ts`.
 Cypress tests are fast and easy to write with just a few lines of code needed.
 Currently we are testing the different functionality of the application.
 This includes filtering, searching, looking at products and signing in to comment products.

-As described at the beginning the test can be run either with cy:run or cy:open. cy:run will run the tests to see if everything is working, but not showing what is done.
-With cy:open you get to see what is happening and it helps to see what the tests are doing.
+As described at the beginning the test can be run either with `cy:run` or `cy:open`. `cy:run` will run the tests to see if everything is working, but not showing what is done.
+With `cy:open` you get to see what is happening and it helps to see what the tests are doing.

 ## Styling
 For styling we have used Material-UI’s hook API.
-This was a natural choice because of our use of Material-UI’s components.
+This provides the developers with the ability to extend how styling is usually done.
+Every styled component is styled locally with the `useStyles`-hook, implemented in Typescript.
-We have been consistent with our use of styling by only implementing styles from this API, with the exception of App.css for setting colors and font.
+We have been consistent with the use of styling by only implementing styles from this API, with the exception of `App.css` for setting colors and font.
-This consistency makes our code easier to read and more structured in contrast to using different styling implementations.For responsive design we used breakpoints with the hook API’s theme.
+This consistency makes our code easier to read and more structured in contrast to using different styling implementations.
+Most of the components in Material-UI is already responsive, but we've extended this by using breakpoints with the hook API’s theme.
 This is similar to CSS media queries.

 ## Use of git